- Assessment of your Learning Goals

 Easy Thai or General Thai?

 Both courses are suitable for new learners and beginners.
-Easy Thai focuses on building vocabulary and stays at the same level in terms of grammar and structure.
+Easy Thai focuses on building vocabulary and stays at the same level in terms of grammar and structure and prepares learners for beginner levels.
 General Thai is a full language course and progresses level by level from new learners to advanced.

 Learning Thai Language at PLC School